Language

 The training cycle is used for maturing disciples through four distinct steps of spiritual growth.
-The steps include: MODEL, ASSIST, WATCH and LEAVE.

 The training cycle takes a disciple from new to a skill or discipline and grows their competence until they no longer need coaching in that skill.
 Many disciples and disciple-makers get stuck in the early steps of the training cycle (model, assist), do not spend enough time in the third step (watch), and are almost never released as with the fourth step (leave).